CapstoneBitsPlease/JamaConnectFrontend/README.md

 2. In your instance, enable development mode by clicking **Apps** on the top toolbar, then **Manage apps**.
 Click **Settings** at the bottom of page, select **Enable development mode**, and click **Apply**.

-3. Change the project key in the `url` sections of each module in the atlassian-connect.json file to match your project key.
+3. Change the project key in the `url` section of each `module` in the `atlassian-connect.json` file (this is located in the public folder) to match your project key.
 Your key should look like uppercase letters and numbers (a project key for a project named test-jira-project might be TJP).

 4. Use ngrok to make the files available over the internet.
 Open a separate terminal and run `ngrok http <PORT>`.
 Change `<PORT>` to whichever port the frontend is using.
 This should open a status page with HTTP and HTTPS URLs.

 5. Copy the HTTPS URL, append `/atlassian-connect.json`, and paste this in your browser to ensure it shows the correct JSON file.

-6. If it looks correct, paste the HTTPS URL (without the appended JSON) into the `baseUrl` section near the top of the atlassian-connect.json file.
+6. If it looks correct, paste the HTTPS URL (without the appended JSON) into the `baseUrl` section near the top of the `atlassian-connect.json` file.

 7. Upload the app.
 Ensure the frontend and backend are both running.
 Navigate back to the **Manage your apps** page in Jira, and upload the app by clicking **Upload app** and pasting the full URL (should look something like this: `https://2fb042924b6d.ngrok.io/atlassian-connect.json`).
 Then click **Upload**.